Educational Tax Guides · Updated April 2026

 A complete guide to the IRC §117 exclusion for scholarships and fellowships.
 Covers qualified expenses, the degree candidate rule, TA and RA stipend taxation, quarterly estimated payment requirements, and the AOTC coordination trap.
 Includes 2025 calculation examples.

-Complete comparison of the AOTC and Lifetime Learning Credit for 2025.
-Covers credit amounts, eligibility rules, qualified expenses, income phase-out, scholarship coordination, and the right credit for undergraduates, graduate students, and part-time learners.
+Complete comparison of the AOTC and Lifetime Learning Credit for tax years 2025 and 2026 (identical statutory parameters under FCAA 2020 frozen thresholds).
+Covers credit amounts, eligibility rules, qualified expenses, IRC §25A MAGI phase-out ($80K-$90K single / $160K-$180K MFJ), scholarship coordination, kiddie-tax refundable bar, and the right credit for undergraduates, graduate students, and part-time learners.

 Do I Need to File Taxes?
 2025 Filing Thresholds Explained